KanuX-14/PurenGine/README.md

-# PureModLoader
+# PureModManager
-PML is a modification manager, written in pure C.
+PMM is a modification manager, written in pure C.